baoduy/hbd.astro-paper/src/content/blog/az-06-pulumi-private-aks-cloudpc-hub.md

 ## Introduction

 Creating a secure private VNet for CloudPC (Windows 365 Enterprise) and Azure DevOps agent allows for an isolated network environment, enabling secure access, management, and control of cloud resources.

-This guide will walk you through the process of setting up a private VNet using Pulumi, integrating it with the necessary components to support both CloudPC instances and a private Azure DevOps agent.
-By the end of this tutorial, you will have a well-defined network architecture that ensures security, privacy, and streamlined access to Azure resources.
+This guide will walk you through the process of setting up a private VNet using Pulumi, integrating it with the Hub VNet was created in the previous article.

 ---